-Why dogs should eat one to two healthy meal per day
+Why dogs should eat one to two healthy meals per day

-If your dogs could speak and were asked how often they should be fed, the answer would likely be: “Eight times a day and one treat every 10 to 15 minutes!”
+If your dogs could speak and you asked them how often they should be fed, the answer would likely be: “Eight times a day and one treat every 10 to 15 minutes!”

 Many dogs have insatiable appetites, however in nature, wild canines could go without a meal for several days.
-That is why feeding your dog once a day with fasting once a week is a common practice.
+That is why feeding your dog once a day and a once a week fast is a common practice.
 Some people ask me if feeding in the evening or morning is better.
-I usually suggest to do it at a time that is convenient for you.
+I usually suggest doing it when it is convenient for you.
 However, if your dog has a tendency to pant and overheat at night, morning feeding may be better because digestion increases heat production.

-If you can’t resist Fido’s sad puppy eyes and do not feel comfortable about feeding once a day, twice a day feeding is just fine.
-Ideally, your dog should not eat more than twice a day, with the exception of puppies less than four to five months of age.
+If you can’t resist Fido’s sad puppy eyes and don't feel comfortable feeding once a day, twice a day feeding is just fine.
+Ideally, your dog should not eat more than twice a day, with the exception of puppies younger than four to five months of age.
 They are usually fed three times a day.

 I remember my sister refusing to eat any vegetables because she knew that if she didn’t, she would get chewy fruit toffee, called Si-Si, and Pedro instead.
 My preferences were slightly different.
 I was hooked on chocolate and artificially-colored soda pop in PVC pouches that were inflated like little cushions and you put a straw in a little port to drink it.
 Yes, those were the old days of not knowing any better.